-Name Туре Description CapacityConstraint CapacityConstraintType (01 A bound on a quantifiable property of a resource.
+Name Туре Description CapacityConstraint CapacityConstraintType 01 A bound on a quantifiable property of a resource.
 ConsumptionConstraint ConsumptionConstraintType 01 A required quantity of a property of a resource in any state.
 PropertyConstraint PropertyConstraintType 01 A required value or set of values of a property.
 VersionConstraint VersionConstraintType 01 A required value or set of values of a version property.
 UniquenessConstraint UniquenessConstraintType 01 A required mapping of two resources in the topology to unique instances in the deployment environment.
-RelationshipConstraint RelationshipConstraintType 01 A required relationship between the resource identified in the resourceRef and another resource in the topology. xsd:any 0
+RelationshipConstraint RelationshipConstraintType 01 A required relationship between the resource identified in the resourceRef and another resource in the topology.
+AuthorizationConstraint AuthorizationConstraintType 01 A required authorization level for a resource. xsd:any 0